JimDesu/basis-lang/spec.md

 The implicit upcast is a **typing-acceptance rule, not a value-rewriting rule**.
 The bytes underlying the value are unchanged across the upcast boundary; the static analysis simply accepts the value at the broader type.
 What changes at the boundary is the type-lens through which the value is interpreted: methods declared on a type interpret that type's bytes per that type's conventions, and methods declared on a parent or ancestor type interpret the bytes per the parent's conventions, which may differ.
 Dictionaries for concept dispatch are selected at the relevant slot boundary based on the slot's declared type at that point &mdash; with one carrying exception: a witness-annotated slot (&sect;9.21) demands the dictionary the value already carries or was proven to carry, so annotated slots "look back" *by carrying*, never by history-walking.
 This is the buffer-backed subsumption rule applied to domains; it is stated in full in &sect;5.5, and the conditions under which a child type's dispatch identity carries through or is lost in transit are &sect;9.18.

 Domains are first-class types: they may be parameters, fields, receivers of concept methods, expression-position results via `-> name`, and so on.
 The hierarchy is **open for child extension**: a downstream module may declare a child of an imported domain.
-The implicit-upcast relation is structurally stable across this extension because the upcast is one-directional (child $\to$ parent) and child declarations do not widen the upcast set for any existing type.
+The implicit-upcast relation is structurally stable across this extension because the upcast is one-directional (child → parent) and child declarations do not widen the upcast set for any existing type.

 ### 5.4 Records